TrebledJ/trebledj.github.io/content/posts/programming/2022-09-10-musescore-navigation-plugins.md

 When programming in an IDE, it is sometimes necessary to jump to a different part of code, then jump back to where you were before.
 For example, you might want to check the implementation of a certain function.

-Similarly when editing a score, one might wish to visit a section, perhaps copy something, then return to their previous position.
+Similarly, when editing a score one might wish to visit a section, perhaps copy something, then return to their previous position.

-The History module is comprised of three separate plugins:
+The History module comprises three separate plugins:

 - Go Back,
 - Go Forward, and